Shontelligence

 Shontelligence is the debut studio album by Barbadian singer Shontelle.
-It was released by SRC Records and Motown on November 18, 2008.
+It was released by SRP Records, SRC Records and Universal Motown Records on November 18, 2008.
 Completed in six months, the singer worked with duo Evan Rogers and Carl Sturken on the majority of the album, while a variety of additional producers, including Andrew Frampton, The Heavyweights, The Jam, Rodney Jerkins, Kwamé, Troyton Rami, Stargate, Supa Dups, Wayne Wilkins, and Eliseus Joseph from Classic Soul Productions, also contributed.

 The album earned largely mixed reviews from music critics, some of which felt that the rest of the album failed to live up to the quality of its singles.
 Shontelligence peaked at number 114 on the US Billboard 200 and number 24 on the Top R&B/Hip-Hop Albums chart.
 It produced three singles, including lead single "T-Shirt," a top ten hit on the UK Singles Chart, and the R&B single "Stuck with Each Other", on February 10, 2009.
 A third and final single, "Battle Cry," was released on June 9, 2009.